hiyukoim/ghost-friendlink-gateway/README.md

 #### Dashboard Snapshot

-- `GET /admin/dashboard` — Minimal HTML dashboard guarded by HTTP Basic auth (username/password come from `BASIC_AUTH_USERNAME` / `BASIC_AUTH_PASSWORD`; the password defaults to `ADMIN_API_KEY`).
+- `GET /admin/dashboard` — Minimal HTML dashboard protected by the `/admin/login` form (username/password come from `BASIC_AUTH_USERNAME` / `BASIC_AUTH_PASSWORD`; the password defaults to `ADMIN_API_KEY`).
 The “Posts & Guests” card comes first: pick a Ghost slug, see its guests, add/remove guests, then mint or revoke share links.
 The generator automatically creates guests/slugs as needed so you can copy a link instantly; additional cards show recent tokens plus housekeeping tips.

 #### Access Statistics